 “We are not happy about your decision and engagement.
 No one is.
 People are not saying but no one is happy.”

 The fan was running in high speed and I continued to look sideways towards an empty wall, keeping quiet.
 All this time they both failed to notice that I have caught a cold.

 They continued to watch TV and I remember staying annoyed for some time due to the TV volume but I managed to fall to sleep while the tube light was still on.

 The Next Morning

 As I am finished with yesterday’s event and it’s already 5 am now.
-I am going to get fresh and would head directly to hospital where my brother is.
-I am thinking of sharing some of it with him but since he is under tremendous amount of pressure himself, I am debating if I should or should not.
-May be I will not.
+I am going to get fresh and would head directly to the hospital where my brother is.
+I am thinking of sharing some of it with him but since he is under the tremendous amount of pressure himself, I am debating if I should or should not.
+Maybe I will not.
 Not right now.
 I am going to talk to Neha.
 I need her here.